-To store and display perishable and shelf-stable food safely and appropriately.
+To store and displayed perishable and shelf-stable food safely and appropriately.

-- Food must be produced or processed and handled in a way that minimises the contamination or deterioration of the food and prevents the food from containing anything which would be unexpected and unreasonable in that food. - There must be procedures for controlling hazards at each processing and handling step where it is essential to eliminate or reduce a hazard to a level at which a hazard will not prevent food from being safe or suitable. - All staff and visitors must follow appropriate personal hygiene routines to make sure that the safety and suitability of food is not compromised
+- Food must be produced or processed and handled in a way that minimises the contamination or deterioration of the food and prevents the food from containing anything which would be unexpected and unreasonable in that food. - There must be procedures for controlling hazards at each processing and handling step where it is essential to eliminate or reduce a hazard to an acceptable level - All staff and visitors must follow appropriate personal hygiene routines to make sure that the safety and suitability of food is not compromised

-- Food can become contaminated if not correctly stored. - Poor handling practices can damage packaging and contaminate food. - Stock that is not sold before its "use-by" date can result in customers becoming ill.
+- Food can become contaminated if not correctly stored. - Poor handling practices can damage packaging and contaminate food - Stock that is not sold before its "use-by" date can result in customers becoming ill.